Click here to download a PDF of the author guidelines.

 1. Title, structured abstract, key words;

 2a.
-Main text - original research and reviews: Introduction, Methods, Results, Discussion, Conclusion, Acknowledgements, Conflict of interest, Ethics, Funding;
+Main text - Original research, Reviews and Clinical trials: Introduction (Background for Clinical trials) Methods, Results, Discussion, Conclusion, Acknowledgements, Conflict of interest, Ethics, Funding;

 2b.
-Main text - clinical case studies and trials: Introduction, Case presentation (background), Management and outcomes, Discussion, Conclusion, Acknowledgements, Conflict of interest, Ethics, Funding;
+Main text - Clinical case studies: Introduction, Case presentation, Management and outcomes, Discussion, Conclusion, Acknowledgements, Conflict of interest, Ethics, Funding; (see CARE checklist);

 3. Tables (should be a Word file with each table complete with title and footnotes);